 At 1,515 feet above the ground, command pilot Richard Reynolds said "we got to get out" and pulled the ejection handle, launching the B-1A's escape capsule.
-Nine seconds later, the unmanned "Lancer" - with 90,000 pond of fuel - impacted the desert floor.
+Nine seconds later, the unmanned "Lancer" - with 90,000 pounds of fuel - impacted the desert floor.

 The escape capsule deployed successfully, but the 3 parachute risers did not properly.
 The capsule hit the ground on its right side at a steep angle - so steep that the inflatable cushions could not shield the impact.
 Chief test pilot Douglas Benefield was killed on impact, his seat ripped away from the floor of the capsule due to the 40g impact forces - a victim of severe "whip-lash" - and the two other crew members were seriously injured - Waniczek, who was not wearing his helmet nor strapped into his seat, suffered a partial collapse of both lungs, and Reynolds was temporarily paralyzed from back injuries.

 The bomber crash ignited a large brush fire.
 From Boron Federal Prison, six miles southwest of the crash site, a fire fighting crew - Inmate Company #52 and composed of inmates - was dispatched to douse the resulting fires caused by burning fuel and debris.

 "An inmate witnessed the crash, but not the aircraft type.
 Boron was unique in that as an ex-Air Force radar installation, it had two fire trucks," said Stephen Arrington, then-inmate chief engineer of inmate fire company.
 "Because people died from lack of assistance when this camp was still remote, the Warden authorized the camp fire crew to respond to accidents within a 25 mile radius of the camp."